tryton/tryton/doc/index.rst

 ****

 A work is a generic concept that encompass all activities from simple tasks to long-running projects.
+It can be alone or linked to another document.
-The Work model contains the following
+The Work model contains the following fields:
-fields:

-- Name: The name of the work.
+- Name or Origin: The name or the origin of the work.
 - Active: A checkbox that allow to disable the work.
-- Parent: The parent work.
-- Available on timesheets: A checkbox that tells if employees can create timesheets for this work.
 - Company: The company for which the work is (or was) executed.